 It is easy to see that not all stable networks are contented.
 In Example \ref{exmp:achieve-stability}, though both $\mathfrak{g}$ and $\mathfrak{s}$ are stable, neither of these networks are contented.
 Consider $\mathfrak{g}$.
 An independent observer could just add a storage device, $p$, to the network, which leads to a contented network as explained below.
-This storage device acts as a dummy agent, not trying to maximize its utility, and always agreeing to add or delete any link with any agent.
-Hence, when we talk of a contented network, we are not considering any dummy agent as a part of the network.
+This storage device acts as a dummy agent, not trying to maximise its utility, and always agreeing to add or delete any link with any agent.
+Hence, for contented networks, we do not consider any dummy agent as a part of the network.
 In $\mathfrak{g}$, agent $e$ has not achieved the maximum possible utility (as $\hat\eta = 3$, but $e$ has 2 neighbors) while all other agents have.
 By allowing $e$ to store a copy of its data on storage device $p$, $e$ also obtains the maximum possible utility.
 This network is, now, a contented network (where the utility of the dummy agent $p$ is not considered).
-We are, in fact, talking about a hybrid model --- hybrid between a centralised storage system and a decentralised one.
+This is, in fact, a hybrid model --- hybrid between a centralised storage system and a decentralised one.

 Next, we relate contented networks and efficient networks.